victorchall/EveryDream2trainer/doc/TRAINING.md

 You should see your command line show ```(venv)``` at the beginning of the line.
 If you don't, something went wrong with setup.

+## Running from a json config file

+You can edit the example `train.json` file to your liking, then run the following command:

+    python train.py --config train.json

+Be careful with editing the json file, as any syntax errors will cause the program to crash.
+You might want to use a json validator to check your file before running it.
+You can use an online validator such as https://jsonlint.com/ or look at it in VS Code.

+## Running from the command line with arguments

 I recommend you copy one of the examples below and keep it in a text file for future reference.
 Your settings are logged in the logs folder, but you'll need to make a command to start training.

 Training examples: